 Jody Casella is an author and a former high school English teacher.
 Her YA novel Thin Space received a starred review from Kirkus and was a finalist on the 2014-15 Florida Teens Read List.
 She blogs, reviews books, speaks at libraries and schools, and teaches workshops at the Thurber House in Columbus, Ohio.
 She is...
 [More]

 Marcie Colleen is a former classroom teacher turned children’s author.
-Her books include The Super Happy Party Bears chapter book series (Imprint/Macmillan), Love, Triangle (Balzer+Bray/HarperCollins), as well as the forthcoming picture books Penguinaut!
-(Scholastic) and The Bear’s Garden (Imprint/Macmillan).
+Her books include The Super Happy Party Bears chapter book series (Imprint/Macmillan), Love, Triangle (Balzer+Bray/HarperCollins), Penguinaut!
+(Scholastic) and the forthcoming books, The Bear’s Garden (Imprint/Macmillan) and Survivor Tree (Little, Brown).
 She is the Education Consultant for Picture Book Month and the Curriculum Developer for Time Traveler Tours...
 [More]

 Bree Despain is the author of the Dark Divine trilogy, consisting of The Dark Divine, The Lost Saint, and The Savage Grace, as well as The Shadow Prince and The Eternal Key, the first two volumes of her new teen series, Into The Dark.
 She rediscovered her childhood love for writing when she took a...
 [More]